Joe Cowan

-Joseph William Cowan (born September 15, 1984 in Vancouver, British Columbia) is a Canadian-born American former college football wide receiver for the UCLA Bruins.
+Joseph William Cowan (born September 15, 1984) is a Canadian-born American former college football wide receiver for the UCLA Bruins.

 High school

 Cowan played at St. John Bosco High School in Bellflower, California.
 There he played on both offense and defense.
 As a junior, he made 37 receptions for 917 yards and 9 touchdowns.
 As a senior, he caught 41 passes for 698 yards and 10 touchdowns.
 After his senior year, he was selected to play in the CaliFlorida and 2003 Shrine All-Star games.
 He also was named to the Tacoma News Tribune Western 100, Long Beach Press-Telegram Best in the West team, Long Beach Press-Telegram Dream Team first-team defense, All-CIF Southern Section first team, All-CIF-SS Division I first team, L.A.
 Times All-Star team as defensive back, L.A.
 Times Southeast/South Coast Player of the Year, Serra League MVP as a senior, and he was named team MVP after his senior year.
 He also received the Scholar-Athlete award from the National Football Foundation and College Hall of Fame.

 Cowan also lettered his senior year in basketball where he helped lead the Braves to a CIF-SS Div.
 II-AA title against Inglewood in 2003, and three years in track where he finished fourth in the State 300-meter hurdles in 2002 and second in the CIF-SS 400 meters in 2003.